kubeflow/website/content/en/docs/components/training/user-guides/mpi.md

 - `.spec.runPolicy.schedulingPolicy.scheduleTimeutSeconds` defines the maximal time of members to wait before run the PodGroup.
   However, iff you use the coscheduling plugin as a gang scheduler, this is passed to `.spec.scheduleTimeutSeconds`.

-Also, if you don't set the fields, mpi-operator populates them based on the following:
+Also, if you don't set the fields, the MPI Operator populates them based on the following:

 volcano: